Rmalavally/kubernetes_reference_documentation/technical-writer/debug_operations_in_kubernetes.md

 ### Execute a command in a container
-Use `kubectl exec` to run the command in an active container for information about the environment for troubleshooting purposes.
+Use `kubectl exec` to run the command in an active container for information about the environment.

 ```bash
 kubectl exec (POD | TYPE/NAME) [-c CONTAINER] [flags] -- COMMAND [args...]